 The situations will be presented using the SiTRA-model we have learned through the EiT course.
 This model includes situation, theory, reflection and action.
 All of these four factors will be part of the development-presentations.
 Also we will evaluate the actions to see whether it was followed through or not, and if it changed things for the better.

 The report will be rounded off with final remarks and reflections.
 Here we reflect individually, and use the initial presentation to see if we have developed as individuals in a group situation, and whether our competences have come to use.
-We will also reflect upon the group as a whole, and it’s development.
+We will also reflect upon the group as a whole, and its development.

 What is a group?